-She’d been friends with the others for more than four years— ever since her younger daughter and Bridget’s oldest were together in summer cheerleading camp and Tamara, who knew Bridget from some community organization or other, helped them secure the park district gym for their practices.
-Of course, this was followed by infinite library and school district fund-raising events, where they’d been thrown in each other’s paths often enough to create a durable bond.
+She’d been friends with the others for more than four years—ever since her younger daughter and Bridget’s oldest were together in summer cheerleading camp and Tamara, who knew Bridget from some community organization or other, helped them secure the park district gym for their practices.
+This was followed by infinite library and school district fundraising events, where they’d been thrown in each other’s paths often enough to create a durable bond.
+Moreover, despite their personality differences, they all genuinely liked each other.
 Soon the trio had their weekly coffee date in place—an almost unbreakable commitment—which nowadays, because of conflicting schedules, was usually the only time they got together.

 Thus, having witnessed it for years, Bridget and Tamara were well acquainted with Jennifer’s predisposition toward silence.
 They understood she wasn’t angry with them or even bored.
 But she’d been slipping into her reflexive introversion more readily than usual over the past three weeks, and Tamara had had quite enough of not getting Jennifer’s full attention.

 “Something going on with you, Jennifer?”
 Tamara asked, noting the disturbing strands of gray competing with the streaks of blond in Jennifer’s hair.
 Tamara tagged this stylistic lapse as a form of neglect, feeling justified in her tough-love approach since, clearly, Jennifer’s distress had taken a physical turn.

 Jennifer shrugged and took another sip of her coffee.